-- 1. Have and implement the risk management plan. - 2.
-Monitor and track performance of risk mitigation in cooperation and/or consultation with local and central authorities, upstream companies, international or civil society organizations and affected third parties. - Report back to designated senior management and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation. - Consider establishing or supporting a community monitoring network.
+- 5.3.4.
+Have and implement the risk management plan. - 5.3.5.
+Monitor and track performance of risk mitigation in cooperation and/or consultation with local and central authorities, upstream companies, international or civil society organizations and affected third parties. - 5.3.6.
+Report back to designated senior management and consider suspending or discontinuing engagement with a supplier after failed attempts at mitigation. - 5.3.7.
+Consider establishing or supporting a community monitoring network.

-A processor may demonstrate fulfillment of relevant criteria by confirming the processor has and implements a process to review the progress and results of mitigation of identified risks by the on-the-ground team in order to confirm:

-- A. Direct engagement with affected stakeholders to pursue mitigation has continued - B. Whether a community monitoring network is in place (if established) - C. The results of mitigation six months from the identification of any risk - D. Whether additional responses or actions by the processor are needed, including disengagement, suspension or to increase influence or cooperation with suppliers or other stakeholders.
+- 5.3.8.
+A processor may demonstrate fulfillment of relevant criteria by confirming the processor has and implements a process to review the progress and results of mitigation of identified risks by the on-the-ground team in order to confirm: - 5.3.8.1.
+Direct engagement with affected stakeholders to pursue mitigation has continued - 5.3.8.2.
+Whether a community monitoring network is in place (if established) - 5.3.8.3.
+The results of mitigation six months from the identification of any risk - 5.3.8.4.
+Whether additional responses or actions by the processor are needed, including disengagement, suspension or to increase influence or cooperation with suppliers or other stakeholders.

 OECD Step 3D - Undertake additional fact and risk assessments for risks requiring mitigation, or after a change in circumstances.

-A processor must:
+A processor must

-Conduct on-going monitoring, and after the implementation of the risk management plan and/or following any change in the processor sourcing strategies, supply chain information gathering, and cross-checking against processor standards must be repeated (Step 2B-2C).
+- 5.3.9.
+Conduct on-going monitoring, and after the implementation of the risk management plan and/or following any change in the processor sourcing strategies, supply chain information gathering, and cross-checking against processor standards must be repeated (Step 2B-2C). - 5.3.10.
 If a targeted Annex II risk assessment (Step 2C) has been required, the processor must also describe additional management systems and outline the methods of, and type of information provided by, the on-the-ground assessment team as well as an explanation of how the processor performs risk assessment.
-The processor strategy for responding to risks must also be outlined, including any training of suppliers, the involvement of stakeholders and the processor efforts to monitor risk management activities.

-- 2. Processor Management Systems as follows: The following additional information must be published: - 2.1.
-Describe the processor's system for chain of custody and traceability of the supply chain to identify locations and operators for Annex II risk assessment. - 2.2.
+The processor strategy for responding to risks must also be outlined, including any training of suppliers, the involvement of stakeholders and the processor efforts to monitor risk management activities. - 5.3.11.
+Publish the following additional information in the Management Systems as follows: - 5.3.11.1.
+Describe the processor's system for chain of custody and traceability of the supply chain to identify locations and operators for Annex II risk assessment. - 5.3.11.2.
 Describe methods for disclosing relevant information to mine of origin to downstream actors or to auditors.

-- Processor risk assessment in the supply chain as follows: - 3.1.
-Publish the methodology and results of the risk assessment and the supply chain management plan with due regard taken of business confidentiality and other competitive concerns (Refer to Step 3B). - 3.2.
-Outline the methodology, practices and information yielded by the on-the-ground assessment. - 3.3.
-Explain the methodology of processor supply chain risk assessments. - 4.
-Risk management as follows: - 4.1.
-Describe the steps taken to manage risks, including a summary report on the strategy for risk mitigation in the risk management plan, and capability training, if any, and the involvement of affected stakeholders. - 4.2.
-Disclose the efforts made by the processor to monitor and track performance.

-D. STEP 4 - CARRY OUT INDEPENDENT THIRD-PARTY AUDIT OF PROCESSOR'S DUE DILIGENCE PRACTICES
+- 5.3.12.
+Implement processor risk assessment in the supply chain as follows: - 5.3.12.1.
+Publish the methodology and results of the risk assessment and the supply chain management plan with due regard taken of business confidentiality and other competitive concerns (Refer to Step 3B). - 5.3.12.2.
+Outline the methodology, practices and information yielded by the on-the-ground assessment. - 5.3.12.3.
+Explain the methodology of processor supply chain risk assessments. - 5.3.13.
+Implement risk management as follows: - 5.3.13.1.
+Describe the steps taken to manage risks, including a summary report on the strategy for risk mitigation in the risk management plan, and capability training, if any, and the involvement of affected stakeholders. - 5.3.13.2.
+Disclose the efforts made by the processor to monitor and track performance. - 5.4.
+STEP 4 CARRY OUT INDEPENDENT THIRD-PARTY AUDIT OF PROCESSOR 'S DUE DILIGENCE PRACTICES